Sunni Versus Shiite Conflict Explained

 Hezbollah - Iran-backed Shiite defender in Lebanon.
 This group is currently attractive even to Sunnis because it beat Israeli attacks in Lebanon in 2000.
 It also launched successful rocket attacks against Haifa and other cities.
 The Hezbollah recently sent fighters to Syria with backing from Iran.
-Al-Qaida worries it will restore Persian Empire.
+Al-Qaida worries it will restore the Persian Empire.